glotzerlab/spatula/docs/source/theory.rst

 BOOSOP is used to determine the symmetry of the bond orientational order diagram (BOOD).
 BOOD is a tool for visually analyzing and interpreting the bond orientational order.
 Bond orientational order describes relative arrangement of neighbors of a central particle.
-An intuitive way to think about it is to consider different type of coordination environments.
+An intuitive way to think about it is to consider different types of coordination environments.
 For example, octahedral orientational order and tetrahedral orientational order are different types of bond orientational order.
 The neighbors have to be computed with respect to some reference in space.
 This point in space can belong